 by Mike Ratliff

 In the passage above, John 1:45-46, we see two of our Lord’s future Apostles, Philip and Nathanael, conversing.
-Philip finds his friend Nathanael and tells him that he and other friends have has found “him of whom Moses in the Law and also the prophets wrote.”
+Philip finds his friend Nathanael and tells him that he and other friends have has found “Him of whom Moses in the Law and also the Prophets wrote.”
 This is, of course, the Messiah.
 Then he tells him who he is, “Jesus of Nazareth, the son of Joseph.”
 What was Nathanael’s response?
-He asked a rhetorical question, “Can anything good come out of Nazareth?”
+He asked a rhetorical question, “Can any good thing come out of Nazareth?”
 What was Philip’s answer?
 It was the one we must all take to heart and make the foundation of how we approach both evangelism and apologetics.
 He said, “Come and see.”

 Why did Nathanael have such a low view of Nazareth and those from there?
 Nazareth was just a backwater village in a sleepy area that had no prophetic significance.
 Nathanael probably thought, “Surely the Messiah will come from Jerusalem” as did the Jewish religious leaders in John 7:52.
 What must we take from this my brethren?

 In our day, the Gospel has been given a new spin.
 It has been diluted to appeal to the “unchurched” and made to conform to “seeker sensitivity.”
 Those doing this are spiritually blind to the truth.
 They are in unbelief.
 They detest the real Gospel, which is about sin, God’s wrath, and the need for repentance and trust in Jesus’ blood.
 Since this is not popular, they hate that message and those who preach only that are never popular either.
 However, that is the message of Jesus the Nazarene.
 The real Jesus and His true disciple, will never be popular.